 We find that students do best when their schedule is as consistent as possible and will work with you to try to find the optimal schedule for your child.

-Montessori classes are five days per week.
-Our Enrichment program can accommodate students who are enrolled five half days in a Montessori class to add one, two, three, four or five half days in addition to their five half day schedule.
-There may be a limited number of four-day afternoon spaces for preschool aged children available unless all spaces have been taken by students attending five days per week.
-Kindergarten students must attend five days per week.
+Montessori classes are available as five-day-per-week morning only or five-day-per-week full day options.
+There may be a limited number of four-day afternoon spaces for preschool-aged children available unless all spaces have been taken by students attending five days per week.

-Our Prep Program (starting fall 2015-2016 school year) is for new students ages 2-1/2 to 3 years old.
-It is offered as a two, three or five morning per week program (2 days on Th/F, 3 days on M/T/W only).
-The goal of the Prep Program is to help younger students learn social and emotional skills to prepare themselves to join a Montessori preschool/kindergarten class.
-Students enrolled in the Prep Program may enroll in the Montessori preschool program the following school year or may be ready to join a preschool program during the course of the school year (if a space is available and only after a detailed assessment of a student’s readiness for a successful transition) as determined by the Prep Program Teacher and School Director in conjunction with the child’s parents.
+Our Prep Program is for new students who are starting at age 2-1/2 to 3 years old.
+It is offered as a four or five morning per week program.
+The goal of the Prep Program is to help younger students learn social and emotional skills to prepare themselves to join a Montessori Preschool/Kindergarten class.
+Students enrolled in the Prep Program may enroll in the Montessori Preschool program the following school year or may be ready to join the preschool program during the course of the school year (if a space is available and only after a detailed assessment of a student’s readiness for a successful transition as determined by the Prep Program Teacher and School Director in conjunction with the child’s parents.

 The primary Montessori curriculum is a 3-year cycle.
 The third year, or kindergarten year, is when all the learning that has taken place in the previous two years reaches fruition and a child’s knowledge begins to fall into place.
 Your child will be challenged to reach his/her potential by his/her Montessori teacher who knows your child incredibly well and so can provide precisely what is needed next.
 Children build upon what they have learned, experience rapid academic and social growth and their skill level dramatically increases when they are given the opportunity to consolidate their knowledge within the Montessori classroom.
 Third year students are ready to explode into more complex learning and discovery and they delve into a wealth of new and interesting materials.
 They are guided to take on more and more complex work, begin to learn time management skills and have an increased set of expectations and privileges in the classroom.
 These older children also reinforce their academic skills by helping another child, a well-documented way to consolidate knowledge.